Menu

 What the Levy Funds

-The levy renews local funding for educational programs, services and staff — filling the gap between what the state provides and what’s needed to support all Highline students.
+The levy renews local funding for educational programs, services and staff — filling the gap between what the state provides and Highline's operating costs.

 Cornish College rep speaking to a Highline schools student at Future U